From exploring the biggest caves in the world to relaxing on palm-fringed beaches, here’s our list of the absolute best things to do in Vietnam!

 We had heard about Ninh Binh as we were travelling north and lots of travellers had said to stop in, so we did.

 It is worth it.

-Ninh Binh is a decent sized town an hour south of Hanoi, surrounded by rice fields and hundreds of limestone cliffs, all with lots of awesome things to do on.
+Ninh Binh is a decent-sized town an hour south of Hanoi, surrounded by rice fields and hundreds of limestone cliffs, all with lots of awesome things to do on.

 People call the area the “Halong Bay On The Land”, and once you get there you’ll understand why.
 Huge Karst mountains rise out of the earth, with gorgeous rivers and lakes wrapping around them.

 One of the most popular tourist attractions in Ninh Binh is the Trang An Grottoes.
-The grottoes consists of a handful of caves and rocks towering out from a large network of canals and lakes.
+The grottoes consist of a handful of caves and rocks towering out from a large network of canals and lakes.
 It is so beautiful.

 We chose to do a tour of this one over Tam Coc, as we have heard Tam Coc is crowded and has become quite commercial over the years, with people hassling travellers by hard-selling their antiques during and at the end of the boat ride.

 Ninh Binh really is a marvellous place to visit in Vietnam.